Fatality Facts 2024Urban/rural comparison

 Alcohol

-From 1982 to 1994, the percentage of fatally injured drivers with BACs at or above 0.08 percent declined steadily from 49 percent in both rural and urban areas to 34 percent in rural areas and to 32 percent in urban areas.
-This percentage has declined more gradually since 1994 and was 29 percent in both rural and urban areas in 2020.
+From 1982 to 1994, the percentage of fatally injured drivers with BACs at or above 0.08% declined steadily from 49% in both rural and urban areas to 34% in rural areas and to 32% in urban areas.
+This percentage has not changed much since 1994 and was 29% in rural areas and 30% in urban areas in 2024.

 Rural Urban